flutter/website/src/content/packages-and-plugins/developing-packages.md

 in various package and bundle identifiers in the generated plugin code.

-Use the `-a` option to specify the language for android or the `-i` option to specify the language for ios.
+By default, the plugin project uses Swift for iOS code and Kotlin for Android code.
+If you prefer Objective-C or Java, you can specify the iOS language using `-i` and the Android language using `-a`.
 Please choose **one** of the following:

 ```console